The stage of a cancer tells you how big it is and whether it has spread. It helps your doctor decide which treatment you need.

 You may have a type of targeted drug called a cancer growth blocker.
 They block the proteins which tell the cell to grow and divide.
 These can become overactive when there are too many hormone receptors.

 An example of this is a drug called palbociclib.
 It can help to control the growth of breast cancer cells and slow it down.
-This is for advanced and locally advanced breast cancers that are oestrogen positive and HER2 negative.
+This is for secondary and locally advanced breast cancers that are oestrogen positive and HER2 negative.

 You might have radiotherapy if the cancer has spread to: